 - Two years of coursework for full-time students (total of 60 semester credit hours)

-- Coursework is consistent with state requirements for clinical licensure eligibility.
+- Coursework is consistent with state requirements for Illinois licensure eligibility

-- As part of their coursework, students attend a weekly practicum seminar where they discuss their practicum experiences and begin integrating clinical experience and theory.
+- Students attend a weekly practicum/internship seminar where they discuss their field placement experiences and begin integrating clinical experience and theory

 Gain practical experience in the field of clinical counseling and psychotherapy.
 Promote student’s professional identity through consistent consultation, self-reflection and self- awareness in the students’ clinical training.